AndyMc3000/ci-ms3-pool-club/README.md

 * Build a responsive Website with 3 main pages - a Homepage, a Player Homepage, and an Admin homepage.
 * Each of these pages should have a selection of 'feature views'/pages linked from them.
 The Homepage should have 3 page views linked from it, those being; 'Login', 'Current League Table', and 'Register'.
 * The Player Homepage should have 3 page views linked from it, those being; 'My League Stats', 'Add Match Result', and 'Edit My Account'.
-* The Admin Homepage should have 6 page views linked from it, those being; 'Add League', 'Add Player', and 'Edit League'.
+* The Admin Homepage should have 3 page views linked from it, those being; 'Add League', 'Add Player', and 'Edit League'.

 * All Pages:
-   * All pages should include a Navigation bar to highlight the currently accessed page.
-The Navigation bar should have 3 different views; One for a non-logged in user, one for a logged in registered player, and one for an Admin user.
+   * All pages should include a Navigation bar to eaily move around the site, and which also highlights the currently accessed page.
+   * The Navigation bar should have 3 different link views; One for a non-logged in User, one for a logged in Registered Player, and one for an Admin user.
    * All pages should include a carousel with scrolling banners adverts for CPC sponsors at the bottom of the page.
    * All pages should include a Footer section which simply has a CPC logo which links to the Homepage, and copyright information.
 * Homepage, Registration page, Login page, and League Table page:
    * The Homepage should include and introduction section and a 'why join us?' section, which should introduce the club and promote the benefits of joining it.
    * The Homepage should also have an 'Our Leagues' which describes what the Leagues are and how often they are run.
 This section should also include a button linking to the current League Table.
-   * The Homepage should include a Contact Us section to show name, telephone, and email contact information for the CPC organisers, as well a contact form where user ccan send a message.
+   * The Homepage should include a Contact Us section to show name, telephone, and email contact information for the CPC organisers, as well a contact form where a user can send a message to CPC organisers.
    * The Register page should have a form which allows a new member to input their; First Name, Nickname, Surname, Telephone Number, Email Address, a Password, and it should also include a Confirm Password field.
 On clicking a Register button, a user will create a new document in a 'user' collection of a MongoDB database.
 This document will also contain default values (hidden from the form) for Points, Matches Won, Matches Lost, Games Won, Games Lost, Matches Remaining, and Leagues Entered.
    * The Login page should have a form where a User can input their email address and password.
 On clicking a "log In' button, the user should be redirected to their Player Homepage.
    * The Current League Table should show a table showing up-to-date data for all members in the current League.
 This table should include columns with headings for; Rank, Player Name, Points, Matches Won, and Matches Lost.
 * Player Homepage:
    * The 'My League Stats' page should include a table which shows a Players individual current League statistics including their: Points, Matches For, and Matches Against.
    * The 'Add Match Result' page should contain a form where a Player can record the results of a Match for the current League.
 The form should contain the following fields; Match Date, Match Referee, Player One, Player One Frames Won, Player Two, and Player Two Frames Won.
+Two hidden fields should also record a Created By and League value.
 On clicking a 'Add Result' button, the Player would then create a new Match document in the Matches collection on a MongoDB database.
 This action would also calculate the Points and Matches Won or Matches Lost for each Player.
 The League Table would should also be updated with the appropriate increase in Points and Matches Won/Lost for each Player.
    * The 'Edit My Account' page should include a form which pre-populates with a Players Account information.
 A Player can edit the details on the form.
 These details being; First Name, Nickname, Surname, Telephone Number, Email Address, and Password.
-On clicking a update details button, a user will update their document in the user collection on MongoDB.
+On clicking an Update Account button, a user will update their document in the user collection on MongoDB.
 * Admin Homepage:
-   * The 'Add League' page should contain a form where an Admin can input; League Name, League Description, Start Date and End Date.
+   * The 'Add League' page should contain a form where an Admin can create a new League by inputting the following values; League Name, League Description, Start Date and End Date.
+On clicking and 'Add League' button a new document will be created in a League collection on a MongoDB database.
    * The 'Add Player' page should contain the same form as in the Register page.
 This feature may be required when a person wants to join the club but is not computer savvy.
 And so an Admin can then register the user on their behalf.
    * The 'Select League' page should contain a dropdown where an Admin can select a League.
-After selecting a league by clicking a button, the Admin will be redirected to the Edit League page where a form will be populated containing the following data about that League; League Name, League Description, Start Date and End Date.
+After clicking a 'Select League' button, the Admin will then be redirected to an Edit League page.
+   * When redirected to the Edit League page, a form will be pre-populated with the following data about the selected League; League Name, League Description, Start Date, and End Date.
 An Admin can then edit the League details.
-On clicking a "Update League' button an Admin can then update a Leagues document in the league collection of a MongoDB database.
-Alternatively an Admin can also click a 'Delete League' button which will delete a League document from the league collection in a MongoDB database.
+On clicking an "Update League' button an Admin can then update that leagues document in the League collection of a MongoDB database.
+Alternatively, an Admin can also click a 'Delete League' button which will delete a League document from the league collection in a MongoDB database.

 #### Content Requirements: ####
 * The images used on the Homepage Carousel should show people playing pool.
 The images should be colourful and 'exciting', in order to entice new members to join the club.